technusm1/elixir-by-example/_pages/iex-introduction.md

   - `runtime_info` (get info about the current system and runtime)
   - `v` (return the value of the nth expression in history, or the last expression by default.
 Can be negative)

-> 🔥 **WARNING FROM THE DOCUMENTATION**: Please be aware that the code is truly evaluated in `iex` and not compiled.
-This means that any benchmarking done in the shell is going to have skewed results.
-So never run any profiling nor benchmarks in the shell.
+> 🔥 **WARNING FROM THE DOCUMENTATION**: Please be aware that the code is truly evaluated line-by-line in `iex` and not compiled.
+This means that any benchmarking done in the shell is going to have skewed results, since compilers can optimize the code they're building, but a code executing line-by-line isn't optimized by `iex`.
+So it is recommended not to run any profiling or any benchmarks in the shell.

 ## Examples